What is Leadership Coaching?

 Team Coaching

-Unlike individual coaching, team coaching is about optimizing the way a group works together.
+Unlike individual coaching, team coaching is about supporting groups as they collaborate.

-Whether it’s a leadership team, department, or project-based crew, this style of coaching focuses on group alignment, shared accountability, and smoother collaboration.
+Whether it’s a leadership team, department, or project-based crew, this style of coaching focuses on aligning the group, agreeing to shared principles, and collaborating responsibly.

-In team coaching, a leadership coach works with the whole group to spot friction points, encourage open and constructive dialogue, and co-create a space where effective team management practices can be implemented.
+In team coaching, a leadership coach works with the whole group to spot friction points, encourage constructive dialogue, and co-create a space where effective team management practices can be implemented by the manager.

-The coach may observe meetings, facilitate workshops, or hold group coaching sessions to tackle communication gaps, role clarity, or breakdowns in the team culture.
+The coach may observe meetings, facilitate workshops, or hold group coaching sessions to tackle communication gaps, role clarity, or breakdowns in the team workflow.

 Strategic Coaching